 Are your employees tech-savvy?
 Are they able and willing to adjust to a new system, or do they require a very simple and straight-forward user interface?
-If your employees are used to and enjoy using a previous system or program and do not wish to adapt to too many changes, look for an ERP system that’s structured similarly.
+What level of training will they need?
+If your employees are used to and enjoy using a previous system or program and do not wish to adapt to too many changes, look for an ERP system that’s structured similarly to what you have.

-It goes without saying, but you need to take your budget into account.
-Implementing a new ERP solution can be quite the investment, however there are often other expenses in addition to the initial costs.
+It goes without saying but you need to take your budget into account.
+Selecting and implementing a new ERP solution can be quite an investment, however, there are often other expenses in addition to the initial costs.
 Add-ons and the ability to connect other applications/programs to your ERP can cost money and time.
-Figure out exactly how much the ERP you are looking at will cost in total before making a final decision.
+Figure out exactly how much the ERP system you are looking at will cost in total before making a final decision.

 Does your potential ERP vendor offer a guaranteed response time for any issues or any support plans?
 Making note of the quality of service provided by your vendor and what you can expect will save you quite a bit of frustration down the road.